KĀYA Yoga Classes

 Through the search for lengthening and soothing deep muscle tissue, Yin Yoga complements the Yang of dynamic movement for muscular strength.
 Yin Yoga is generally mat-based, with the focus on extensive holds to find deeper connection within every pose, and reaching new connective tissue which can often be neglected.
 Yin Yoga is especially healing for members who regularly practice cardio or strength-based training, to improve mobility and injury healing/prevention, as the muscle learns to access new ranges within the tissue.
 Use Yin Yoga to positively affect the para-sympathetic nervous system, soothing the mind and body into a state of ultimate serenity.

 With a fast transition between asanas, each movement is synchronised with the breath to provide added cardiovascular training within the healing methods of Yoga.
-This practice is suited to members with previous yoga experience, and is sometimes referred to ‘power flow’ Yoga, for its strong movements and pace.
+This practice is suited to Melbourne members with previous yoga experience, and is sometimes referred to ‘power flow’ Yoga, for its strong movements and pace.

 This is a Yin Yoga class, followed by Nidra practice.
 Nidra is a deep relaxation practice, sometimes referred to as ‘psychic sleep’, to release built up mental and physical tension, ultimately leaving members rejuvenated and relaxed.
 Under careful guidance from our accomplished teachers, Nidra uses verbal cues to lead you through a clearing process of the mind, and inward focus of awareness and cycles of breath.
 Nidra allows your mind to quiet, your heart rate to slow, and your consciousness to retreat into a state of deep calm and restfulness.